MISP/misp-website/content/blog/MISP.2.4.167.released.md

 # Security fix

-A minor security XSS vulnerability has been fixed in this release and tracked under [CVE-2022-47928](https://cvepremium.circl.lu/cve/CVE-2022-47928).
+A security XSS vulnerability has been fixed in this release and tracked under [CVE-2022-47928](https://cvepremium.circl.lu/cve/CVE-2022-47928).
 We recommend every users to update to the latest version.

 A huge thanks to all the contributors and supporters of the MISP project.
 This release won't be possible by all the organisations and people supporting us to make MISP a reality.